itzmetanjim/mkcd/README.md

 mkcd-install
 ```

-If Python scripts are not on PATH, you can run this:
+If Python scripts are not on PATH, you can run this instead. **However, it's highly recommended to add them to PATH for this.
+Check [How to add Python scripts to PATH](#How-to-add-Python-scripts-to-PATH).

 ```bash
 python -c "import mkcd;mkcd.install()"